st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 - *testing* set: 20% of full *dataset*;
 - *production* set: 20% of full *dataset*, where a fouling process is applied to simulate data with *missing value* and different *distribution*, causing a performance drop.

-Starting from a *dataset*, this component allows to load on the **DB** the chosen set to simulate the different phase of a *ML model* life-cycle.
+Starting from a *dataset*, this component allows loading to the **DB** the chosen set to simulate the different phases of a *ML model* life-cycle.

 ### Wine Dataset